Getting There

 Getting Here

 A popular stop on Inside Passage Cruises, Skagway is also easily reached by the Alaska Marine Highway ferries, Alaska Seaplanes, or by car.
-Click here for an itinerary that includes Skagway.
+Click here for a sample itinerary that includes Skagway.

 Things to Do in Skagway